 This class is largely composed of workshops and in-class activities, and therefore, attendance and punctuality are extremely important.
-You should bring required materials to class every day and give your full attention to your colleagues and your work.
+You should bring required materials to class every day; failure to properly prepare for class, or texting in class, will require me to ask you to leave.

-If you should miss class, you will need to cover the material from the missed session, acquire handouts distributed in class, and acquaint yourself with any announcements made about assignments.
-Find someone in class whom you can contact if you are absent:
+If you should miss class, it is your responsibility to cover the material from the missed session, acquire handouts distributed in class, and acquaint yourself with any announcements made about assignments.
+Be sure to get information from someone in class whom you can contact if you are absent: